helixge/TbcBank.EcommerceClient.Net/README.md

 * ```GetClientRedirectUrl```
 * ```ExecuteCreditTransactionAsync```

-then it is required to explicitly call ```SelectMerchant``` before any other method to set the merchant manually.
+In order to make these methods work correctly in the environment with multiple merchants it is required to explicitly call ```SelectMerchant``` before any other method to set the merchant manually.
 Otherwise wrong merchant might be selected automatically.

 ### Using ```SelectMerchant``` Method
 There are two options for manually selecting a merchant